l3p-cv/lost/docs/docs/conventions.md

 ## Image coordinate system

 The same coordinate system as in OpenCv is used.
-So an image is treated as a matix.
+So an image is treated as a matrix.
 The x-axis increases to the right and the y-axis increases while moving downwards in the coordinate system, as in matrix notation.

 ## Annotations